 I added https://github.com/NixOS/nixpkgs/pull/98383 so it is easy to generate bespoke jlink’ed JRE’s that are ‘minimal’ for your use case.
 However, I think in nixpkgs we should still just depend on the ‘full’ JRE.
 The reason is when you have one tool that needs modules A+B, one that needs modules B+C, and one that only needs module A, you don’t want to install 3 JRE’s - you just want one JRE with A+B+C. So having a JRE with all modules enabled, and an easy way to replace it with a bespoke jlink’ed one (like we have right now) seems like the best solution to me.

 If we really want to make tools lean, we should compile them into a native image with graal/substratevm instead.

--target 1.8, though that is not entirely safe) in their build to target JDK8, so they produce jars that require only Java8 to run (even when built with a newer JDK).
+Almost all software will specify -release 8 (or -target 1.8, though that is not entirely safe) in their build to target JDK8, so they produce jars that require only Java8 to run (even when built with a newer JDK).

 It would nice to generate a “Full JRE” for JDK11 for when you want to run non-module setup applications.

 At the moment I’m forced to either install the JDK itself which is too large of a transitive dependency or hand-build the minimalJRE.

 A “FullJRE” for JDK11 would be a welcomed addition